bahrus/per-each/README.md

 # per-each (🍑) [WIP]

-*per-each* is a custom enhancement, based on the be-enhanced family of behiviors, that
+*per-each* is a custom element enhancement, based on the [be-enhanced](https://github.com/bahrus/be-enhanced) family of [behiviors](https://github.com/bahrus/be-hive), that

 1. Provides for looping support,
 2. Imposes little to no requirements as far as binding syntax.